 Then there's the curious case of the Shavian Alphabet.
 Irish playwright George Bernard Shaw famously included a contest in his will that called for his fortune to be given to the person that successfully created a new English alphabet.
 The stipulation was that the alphabet be entirely phonetic and not Latin-based.
 Shaw contended that Latin was not a good language for translating English, leaving us with too many unusual word spellings.
 The Shavian Alphabet would have no less than 40 characters, each one corresponding to a sound.
 An Englishman named Kingsley Read shared the prize money with four other contestants among 400 entries [source: Omniglot].

-You can find more information on wills and related topics on the next page.
+You can find more information on wills and related topics below.

 Finance Planning Tips

 Here are some tips to help you with generating income and planning for the future.

 Presented by United Way of Greater Atlanta Powered by SunTrust Foundation

 Related HowStuffWorks Articles

 - Clifford, Denis.
 Estate Planning Basics.
 Nolo, 2005. http://books.google.com/books?id=KuY_qTn0eW0C&pg=PA72&lpg=PA72&dq=%22types+of+wills%22+edu&source=web&ots=q33ujUOWe2&sig=3EIxqfqntJ7bD_77KpmOHtjeBRE

 - Essentials of Business Law II.
 Research and Education Association, 1994. http://books.google.com/books?id=Gk2hp_1iResC&pg=PA178&lpg= PA178&dq=%22types+of+wills%22+edu&source=web&ots=ICI9D isqhs&sig=9SdghiB2tLW1XdyXCQr7K9NH5gA#PPA178,M1